 CHICAGO — The Seventh Circuit U.S. Court of Appeals on Sept.
 10 affirmed a lower federal court’s finding that an insurer has no duty to provide coverage for an underlying lawsuit alleging that its plastics company insured manufactured a faulty laminate (Berry Plastics Corp. v.
 Illinois National Insurance Co., No. 17-1815, 7th Cir., 2018 U.S. App.
 LEXIS 25576).

 SAN FRANCISCO — An insurer has no duty to provide coverage for damages incurred as a result of a sewer line failure to a building that housed an insured restaurant because the policy at issue did not provide coverage for buildings and clearly excluded coverage for damages caused by subsurface water, a California federal judge said Sept.
 5 in entering summary judgment in favor of the insurer (Ken Tu, et al. v.
 Dongbu Insurance Co.
 Ltd., No. 17-3495, N.D.
 Calif., 2018 U.S. Dist.
 LEXIS 151322).

-SACRAMENTO, Calif. — In two putative class actions over a reinsurance participation agreement (RPA), a California federal magistrate judge on June 14 ordered an insurance agency to produce nonprivileged, responsive information requested by a reinsurer and its affiliates (Shasta Linen Supply Inc. v.
+SACRAMENTO, Calif. — In two putative class actions regarding a reinsurance participation agreement (RPA), a California federal judge approved a new scheduling order on Aug.
+31 (Shasta Linen Supply Inc. v.
 Applied Underwriters Inc., et al., Nos.
 16-00158 & 16-01211, E.D.
 Calif.).